What is water baptism and who can be baptized?

 × Baptism by dipping thrice in water — in the name of the Father (one), and of the Son (two), and of the Holy Ghost (three)

 × Baptism by dipping in water once before saying, “in the name of the Father, and of the Son, and of the Holy Ghost”

-Water baptism is a public declaration to the world of your decision to walk with God in newness of life and everyone who has turned a new live can be baptized in water.
+Water baptism is a public declaration to the world of your decision to walk with God in the newness of life and everyone who has turned a new life can be baptized in water.
 It symbolizes being dead to sin and being raised again to a new life of righteousness in Christ.
 It also symbolizes been dead with Christ in his burial and alive with him in his resurrection.
 Without it, a believer can’t truly and completely identify with Christ.
 That is the reason for its importance and more so, to be done as commanded by Christ who showed us the pattern.

 √ Christ thought repentance before baptism